 You will be watching chapter videos on this day, so whatever you feel comfortable in is great, as chapters will not be seeing you.

-For your Me-in-3 video, which is what chapters will be watching from you on this day, wear something you feel comfortable and confident in that shows your personality
+For your introduction video, which is what chapters will be watching from you on this day, wear something you feel comfortable and confident in that shows your personality.